MinterTeam/minter-network-web/content/docs/index.md

     signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A
-- **Unavailability**: If a validator's signature has not been included in the last 12 blocks, 1% of stake will get slashed and validator will be turned off
-This is why delegators should perform careful due diligence on validators before delegating.
+- **Unavailability**: If a validator's signature has not been included in 12 of the last 24 blocks, validator will be turned off and banned for 1 day This is why delegators should perform careful due diligence on validators before delegating.
 It is also important that delegators actively monitor the activity of their validators.
 If a validator